likianta/pyportable-installer/docs/pyproject-manual.md

 platform = 'system_default'
 ```

+## Fields Description

+[TOC]

 ### app_name

 - **type**: `str` (required)

 - **desc**:

     The application name.
-Use natual naming style. (letters, spaces, etc.)
+Use natual naming style.
+(Including letters, spaces, etc.)

-    The name will be shown as a launcher's filename, for example in Windows it is "Hello World.exe", in macOS it is "Hello World.app".
+    The name will be shown as a launcher's filename, for example in Windows it is "Hello World.exe", in macOS it is "Hello World.app"[^3].

     See also [build.launchers](#20220324181449).